skip-mev/docs/docs/pob/1-chain-integration.md

 3. Import and configure the POB mempool into their base app.
 4. Import and configure the POB `Prepare` / `Process` proposal handlers into their base app.
 5. Import and configure the POB `CheckTx` handler into their base app.
-6. Configure the desired auction parameters.
+6. Configure the desired auction parameters (including an address such as the community pool that will accrue auction fees).
 7. **[Optional]** The `AuctionFactory` is in charge of determining how searchers bid for top of block execution and how to extract relevant bid information (transactions, timeout, etc.).
 Chains can configure their own implementations to have [unique auction flows](https://github.com/skip-mev/pob/blob/main/SPEC.md#configuration).

 ### Release Compatibility Matrix